gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 When using languages such as C and C++, once the source files have been compiled the only remaining step in building an executable program is linking the object modules together.
-This means that it is possible to link an inconsistent version of a program, in which two units have included different versions of the same header.
+This means that you can link an inconsistent version of a program, in which two units have included different versions of the same header.